ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-cli.md

 ---
-sidebar_position: 5
+sidebar_position: 2
-description: Run one node in a multi-operator distributed validator cluster
+description: Run one node in a multi-operator distributed validator cluster using CLI
 ---

-# Run a cluster with others
+# CLI

 The following instructions aim to assist a group of users coordinating together to create a distributed validator cluster between them.
-Only one person needs to do [step 2](#step-2-leader-creates-the-dkg-configuration-file-and-distributes-it-to-everyone-else) and [step 5](#step-5-activate-the-deposit-data) in the quickstart process.

 ## Pre-requisites

-Ensure you have [docker](https://docs.docker.com/engine/install/) and [git](https://git-scm.com/downloads) installed.
+- Ensure you have [docker](https://docs.docker.com/engine/install/) and [git](https://git-scm.com/downloads) installed.
 Also, make sure `docker` is running before executing the commands below.
+- Decide who the leader of your cluster will be.
+Only leaders have to perform [step 2](#step-2-leader-creates-the-dkg-configuration-file-and-distributes-it-to-everyone-else) and [step 5](#step-5-activate-the-deposit-data) in the quickstart process.
+They do not get any special privilege.

 ## Step 1.
 Creating and backing up a private key for charon